Important Note: In the United Kingdom it is currently not legal to market CBD products to pets directly.

 As a result, it’s probably best to keep it at one drop per day, especially for smaller dogs.

-As a result, your strategy in looking for the best CBD oil for dogs in the UK (or elsewhere) shouldn’t be to find a specific CBD for dogs, but rather to find a brand you can trust to provide high quality CBD oil.
+As a result, your strategy in looking for the best CBD oil for dogs in the UK (or elsewhere) shouldn’t be to find a specific CBD for dogs.

 Things to look out for include: